 |Cash accounting||No, only optional regime for agricultural producers|

 |Local reverse charge||Taking over the property as a transfer of contribution to a legal entity; taking over a material improvement of a building; supply of goods and services from a supplier which is under bankruptcy; supply of certain metal scraps and certain timber materials, supply of construction services|

 |- certain financial services|

 |VAT registration threshold||Local taxable person - 45,000 EUR/12 months; Foreing taxable person - No|

-The employee’s gross salary is subject to a mandatory health insurance contributions of 6%, and the employer is required to withhold this tax.
-The employer also has to pay a 3% mandatory health insurance contribution on top of the employee’s gross salary.
-The employer deducts 3% from the employee’s gross salary as the social insurance contribution paid by the employee.
-Employers must also pay social insurance contributions equalling to 30.98% of the gross salary.
-An additional 2% contribution may be paid by individuals who have decided to accumulate an additional pension using the formula 2+2+2.
+The employee’s gross salary is also subject to Social contributions at the rate of 19.5%, and the employer is required to withhold this tax.
+The employer also has to pay 1,77% Social contributions on top of the employee’s gross salary.
+An additional 1,8 or 3% contribution may be paid by individuals who have decided to accumulate an additional pension (the employer is required to withhold this tax).

 Lithuania is subject to EU regulations laying down social security principles for persons migrating between EU Member States.